- What is a home network system?

 Whether you’re designing a wired or wireless home network, most networks will typically include the following elements:

-A sub-device that adds another connection point in the house for wireless devices.
+- Access Point or points.
+A sub-device that adds another network connection point in the house for wireless devices.

 You will first need to decide whether you want your home network to be wired or wireless.